In this two-part article I describe the steps I had to take to make a headless Raspberry Pi 4 a Bluetooth A2DP speaker.

 |Numeric comparison*||Just Works||Passkey Entry||Out of Band||BR/EDR Legacy Pairing|

-* without automatic pairing ** even more than others6
+* without automatic pairing ** possibly more than others6

-As discussed before, Out of Band is eliminated because it requires another protocol and BR/EDR Legacy Pairing is irrelevant for security reasons.
+As discussed before, Out of Band is eliminated because it requires an additional protocol and BR/EDR Legacy Pairing is irrelevant for security reasons.

-In order to get all three requirements met we therefore may use :
+👉 In order to get all our three requirements statisfied we may therefore use :

-- Numeric Comparison with a headless validation step
+- Numeric Comparison, but with a custom headless validation step

-- Passkey Entry with a headless mechanism to display and validate a 6-digit number
+- Passkey Entry by implementing a headless mechanism to display and validate a 6-digit number

-In order to make sure only approved workflows can be selected, our RPi device must therefore advertise only the matching IO capabilites.
+In order to make sure only approved workflows can be used, our RPi device must therefore advertise only the corresponding IO capabilites.

 How ?
-There are full-blown tables3 describing the available IO capabilities and the mapping to the matching association models.
+There are full-blown tables3 mapping the available IO capabilities to the matching association models.

 The input capabilites are :